AmyriAD to Present Clinical and Preclinical Data at the 15th Clinical Trials on Alzheimer's Disease (CTAD) Conference

 "During CTAD, we will present clinical and preclinical data that clearly support the advancement of our lead candidate," commented Jan Burmeister, M.D., Medical Director at AmyriAD.
 "The team is now gearing up to launch our Phase 3 clinical trial program in the first half of 2023.
 These trials will include patients across a broad range of disease severity reflecting real-life clinical practice."

 Details about the presentations follow below.
-The posters will also be available in the Science section of the AmyriAD website today from 8:30 am EST.
+The posters will also be available in the Science section of the AmyriAD website today from 8:30 am PT.

 Poster Presentation Theme: New Therapies and Clinical Trials